-They Might Be Giants - Shape Shifters - Stop Motion Music Video
+They Might Be Giants – Music Videos

 I’ve been a fan of They Might Be Giants ever since I first heard them back in 1986.
 Not only have they always impressed me with their expansive musical range and lyrical smarts, but also with their desire to take creative chances combined with a tireless work ethic.
 Creativity AND productivity!
 Hooray!